maydayv7/dotfiles/.gitlab/issue_templates/Feature.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: enhancement
-assignees: maydayv7

----

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is